NikTonic96/Embed_Task3_API_Nikolas_Tonic/README.md

 To test and see the listed results please open the project in Intellij and run the test from the src/test/java/com/coindesk/apiTest/BitcoinPriceRequest.java class and the code will generate the listed outputs.
+To do so you have to click the green arrow and click run.
 </li>
 </ul>